timd/WeWatch/README.markdown

 - removed RestKit and replaced with ASIHTTPRequest
 - updated reachability code
 - lose empty timeslots in the tableview
+- moved throbber to top windpw

 ### In progress:
-- centre throbber in window
+=

 ### Todo: